uwaiseibna2/GAP/README.md

 ```bash
 Rscript PredictPostions.R <path_source>
 ```
-This method requires execution from the shell due to resource constraints and follows a specific command structure with parallel processing:

 **Arguments**:
-  - `path_source`: Source of the downloaded tool/GAP directory.
+  - `path_source`: Source of the GAP directory.

 ## PredictGenes

-The predictGenes function should takes in input file as a list of transcripts to examine, and then output a list of predicted genomic regions with minimum CV error.
-Please note that, the input number of genomic regions is g>1 for this function.
+The PredictGenes function implements optimal architecture identified in PredictSpecies function.
+It takes the input files 1, 2 , and 3 as described in the GAP Input.
+Additionally, it takes a list of transcript ids on which it implements the optimal architecture to identify the set of ids within the provided list with prediction error similar or less than the minimum cross-validation error found in the PredictSpecies function.
+The set of transcripts that meet this criteria is documented in the output file `associated.csv` under the results folder in the parent directory.

 **Command Structure**